Trading Glass

 A single-factor level (one swing low with no additional confluence) does not justify the added risk of front-running.
 Reserve this technique for zones with stacked confluence:

-• HTF POI alignment
+• HTF POI Sequencing alignment

 • Untested order block